ArjayS/vue_fullStack_ecommerce/README.md

 @1:45:50, (EXERCISE FILES > CH02 > 02_05 > Start)

 @1:46:20, Creating a database through json object and an array of objects

+@1:48:30, Defining the first endpoint for getting all the products